MU3M4/flutter/README.md

-# flutter_progress
+# Atta

-A new Flutter project.
+A new Flutter project that connects users with nearby garages.
+The app features include Google Maps, Appointment schedule and in-app messaging and calls functionalities to help users connect with garages with much ease.

 ## Getting Started